 The emission factor for PM is the controlled factor derived from stack testing, 0.0307 lb/ton from drum granulators, which includes a 13% safety factor.
-It was assumed that PM is equal to $PM{10}$ and $PM{2.5}$ .
+It was assumed that PM is equal to PM10 and PM{2.5}.

-Formaldehyde factors are from an EPA document, "Locating and Estimating Air Emissions from Sources of Formaldehyde (Revised)", dated March 1991.
+Methanol emissions are present in the granulators from the methanol in the conditioning agent.
+Methanol emissions are based on 0.20% by weight in an 11.03 lb/gal liquid.
+Maximum hourly additive usage is stated at 60 lb/ton, with expected annual usage of 25 lb/ton; each granulator may use up to 331,708 gallons per year.
+Formaldehyde factors are from an EPA document, "Locating and Estimating Air Emissions from Sources of Formaldehyde (Revised)," dated March 1991.
 The EPA document provides a controlled emission factor of 0.0054 lb formaldehyde/ton urea.
+The application included a 10% safety factor.